booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      See also: https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol
      - A special flavour of OSCP - called OCSP Staping - will be covered in [__Exercise B.4__](../B4/).
 For now we will focus on pure OCSP.

-Nowadays OCSP is more widly used than CRLs.

 ## Revoke a Certificate

 The concrete steps for revoking a certificate are a little different from CA to CA. Please see instructions provided by the Certificate Authority (CA) which issued the certificate.